AboutWe’re passionate about charities. We’re moved by the essential work they do and our vision is to see more of them thrive.

 - In 2016, 10 charities received 9% of all charitable giving by Canadians, while the 100 largest charities received a third of all charitable giving

 Funding for charities is complex.
 Many receive significant government funding for programs, while many more do not.
 Some generate revenue through sales (thrift shops for example) or other services.
-Some get a majority of their funds from the government but are also investing heavily in public fundraising (hospitals, universities.)
+Some get a majority of their funds from the government but also invest heavily in public fundraising (hospitals, universities).
 But most charities are heavily dependent on individual donors.

 4. Often, charities serving some of the neediest and most marginalized people need the greatest help in fundraising.